A concept of a para-hydrogen-based cold neutron source for simultaneous high flux and high brightness: What is the low-dimensionality of moderators?

-This situation can be conveniently represented by a ``phase diagram'' (\figref{fig:11}), which illustrates the relationship between brightness gain and moderator width and height.
-Two inclined white lines represent the boundaries where moderators have a 1-dimensional geometric shape, characterized by a high aspect ratio.
-The green lines represent the boundaries where moderators are considered 1-dimensional physically, being narrow in width.
-The areas enclosed by solid lines of both colours indicate regions where high brightness gain is achieved, satisfying both geometric and physical conditions.
-In contrast, the large central area represents regions of low or no brightness gain.
-The corresponding shapes of the moderators for each area are also depicted in \figref{fig:11}.
-Curves shown in \figref{fig:9} correspond to horizontal cuts in \figref{fig:11}.
-For example, violet curve corresponds to the cut at the very top of the diagram~($H = \SI{10}{\cm}$): moderators with small $W$ provide significant brightness gains, while moderator with $W = \SI{10}{\cm}$ provides gain of exactly~1.
-Blue curve corresponds to the cut at the very bottom of the diagram~($H = \SI[round-precision=2]{0.01}{\cm}$): gains for moderators with small~$W$ are modest and become larger for larger~$W$.
+The curves shown in \figref{fig:9} correspond to the horizontal sections of \figref{fig:map}.
+For example, the violet curve corresponds to the cut at the very top of the diagram~($H = \qty{10}{\cm}$): moderators with small $W$ provide significant brightness gains, while moderator with $W = \qty{10}{\cm}$ provides gain of exactly~1.
+Blue curve corresponds to the cut at the very bottom of the diagram~($H = \qty[round-precision=2]{0.01}{\cm}$): gains for moderators with small~$W$ are modest and become larger for larger~$W$.

-This allows us to explain the non-monotonic dependence of brightness gain for a moderator with height $H = \SI{0.1}{\cm}$ at small values of width~$W$.
-This effect is explored in \figref{fig:12} where the zoomed-in area of the region near the origin in \figref{fig:11} is shown.
-The change in moderator width for such a height corresponds to the intersection with the dashed line in \figref{fig:12:a}, which represents a cut along $H = \SI{0.1}{\cm}$.
-As the moderator width, $W$, increases, this line crosses through the 1-dimensional, then 2-dimensional, and again 1-dimensional areas, where the moderator exhibits different brightness gains.
-During this evolution, the shape of the moderator changes from vertically elongated to horizontally elongated; in both cases, the moderator exhibits a high brightness gain.
-However, in between these two extremes, when the moderator has a square shape, the brightness gain is lower as it is depicted in \figref{fig:12:b}~(that is the copy of \figref{fig:7:b} and placed here for the reader’s convenience).
+This allows us to explain the non-monotonic dependence of brightness gain for a moderator with height $H = \qty{0.1}{\cm}$ at small values of width~$W$~(\figref{fig:9:b}).
+This effect is explored in \figref{fig:12} where the zoomed-in area of the region near the origin of \figref{fig:map} is shown.
+The change in the moderator width for a fixed height value corresponds to the dashed line in \figref{fig:12:a}, which represents a slice along $H = \qty{0.1}{\cm}$.
+As the moderator width, $W$, increases, this line traverses through 1-dimensional, then 2-dimensional, and again 1-dimensional regions, each associated with different brightness gains.

+During this evolution, the shape of the moderator changes from vertically elongated to horizontally elongated~(see \figref{fig:map}); in both cases, the moderator exhibits a high brightness gain.
+However, in between these two extremes, when the moderator has a square shape, the brightness gain is lower as it is depicted in \figref{fig:12:b}~(that is a copy of \figref{fig:7:b} and placed here for the reader’s convenience).